terox/skeleton/README.md

 };

 var sk = new Skeleton({
-  rootPath   : '/home/me/fskeleton/sk',  // Where is the generator
+  generator : '/home/me/fskeleton/sk',  // Where is the generator
-  targetPath : '/tmp/',                  // Where will be created the structure }, manifest, data);
+  dest      : '/tmp/',                  // Where will be created the structure }, data);

 // Create structure in file system sk.create()